View the Images page.

 La Cage was also known as the bar that never stayed the same.
 The owner was never satisfied, and it seemed every year or two the bar underwent a drastic remodeling: bars would be ripped out and pop up against another wall, the dance floor would move and shift, the DJ booth would be remodeled, video screens came and went, etc.

 The building became a small complex, with varying degrees of success.
 An outdoor patio was somewhat popular, but the limited summer season, and the bar's main draw as a dance bar, caused the patio to quitely go away after a season or two.
-A basement restaurant in the mid-1990's was never too successful, although it did offer something of a refuge from the louder music above, and there was regular traffic between the two floors.
-The basement eventually closed.
-A bar/restaurant in the basement was resurrected in 2003, named "etc", but again it had limited success, and mid-2004 held rumors of a layoff or cutback of staff.
+A basement restaurant named "Grubb's Pub" opened in October 1990 was more successful, expanding over time from just grilled fare to sanddwiches and later to lite dinner entrees.
+That space also offered something of a refuge from the louder music above, and there was regular traffic between the two floors.
+"Grubb's Pub" was resurrected in 2003 as "etc".

 La Cage was also the source of some controversy.
 In the relatively conservative Milwaukee market, La Cage's habit of charging cover charges well above the average for a Milwaukee gay bar often caused grumbling, and the bar's habit of both charging for "prefered-member" cards, and invalidating and forcing people to buy new cards after just a year, was further criticism.
 Through it all, there was a loyal following.
 There were also some comments that La Cage was catering too much to the straight clientele; although, located as it is in the midst of several popular straight bars, that is almost unavoidable.
 There were also occasional rumors about large tax debts of the business.